mariajbellido/mariajbellido/README.md

 And it's also awesome to see that I have many transferable skills to offer to companies thanks to my previous training and professional experience.

 And the best, it's yet to come.
-I have recently joined my first IT-related position, and I'm loving it!
+I have recently joined a web developer position, and I'm loving it!

 *To be continued* 😁